They Call Him OG: Plot

 In 1970s Japan, the Yakuza raid a Samurai dojo, massacring all but one student.
 The sole survivor, a young Ojas Gambheera 'OG', escapes and boards a ship on its way to Bombay.
 Also via that ship, Telugu and Marathi businessmen Satyanarayana 'Satya Dada' and Vardhaman Mirajkar are transporting a large cache of gold bars, with which they intend to build a private port in Colaba, Bombay.
-Onboard, Gambheera rescues Satya Dada and Mirajkar from a violent gang of thieves, killing them all with his katana.
+On board, Gambheera rescues Satya Dada and Mirajkar from a violent gang of thieves, killing them all with his katana.
 Later, Gambheera, impressed by Satya Dada's intentions to help people with his port, pledges fealty to him.
 Over the next few years, Satya Dada's port is established and thrives, in part thanks to the protection Gambheera offers.
 However, Mirajkar breaks his partnership with Satya Dada and intends to take over the port by any means necessary, becoming his fierce rival in the process.

 In 1993, the gangster Jimmy, Vardhaman Mirajkar's son, insists on smuggling a container of RDX explosives via the Colaba port, even though he is warned that Satya Dada will not tolerate it.
 When Satya Dada's younger son, Pardhu arrives to inspect the container, he and his team are all killed in a gunfight by Jimmy's gang.
 The next morning, Vardhaman Mirajkar, now a minister, is distraught to learn that his son has killed Pardhu.
-After the funeral, Mirajkar explains his anxiety to the unrepentant Jimmy.
-Back in 1978, when Mirajkar was a crime-lord, his gang stormed Colaba port and tried to extricate its ownership from Satya Dada at gunpoint.
+After the funeral, Mirajkar explains his anxiety to an unrepentant Jimmy.
+Back in 1978, when Mirajkar was a crime lord, his gang stormed the Colaba port and tried to extricate its ownership from Satya Dada at gunpoint.
 However, his plan was thwarted by Gambheera, who massacred dozens of Mirajkar's men.
 Mirajkar is now terrified that the Baagul Bua might be unleashed upon Jimmy for killing Satya Dada's son.